-On February 11, 2019, Studio City Finance issued US\$600.0 million in aggregate principal amount of 2019 Studio City Notes, the net proceeds of which were used to pay the tendering noteholders from the 2012 Studio City Notes Tender Offer and to redeem all remaining outstanding amounts of the 2012 Studio City Notes, together with accrued interest, on March 13, 2019.
+On January 14, 2021, Studio City Finance issued the 2029 Studio City Notes in an aggregate principal amount of US\$750.0 million.
+The net proceeds of such notes were used to pay the tendering noteholders from the 2024 Studio City Notes Tender Offer and, on February 17, 2021, to redeem, together with accrued interest, all remaining outstanding amounts of the 2024 Studio City Notes, which amounted to US\$252.9 million in aggregate principal amount

-On April 26, 2019, Melco Resorts Finance issued US\$500.0 million in aggregate principal amount of the 2019 Senior Notes due 2026, the net proceeds from which were used to partially repay the principal amount outstanding under the revolving credit facility under the 2015 Credit Facilities.
+On January 21, 2021, Melco Resorts Finance issued US\$250.0 million in aggregate principal amount of the Additional 2029 Senior Notes.